 Artistic Director Richard Studer and Musical Director Jonathan Lyness could hardly have chosen a more audience-pleasing work and have given this Carry-On style caper a wonderfully transparent, vibrant makeover.
-Much of this is the result of Studer’s racy English translation of Franc-Nohain’s original French libretto (adapted from his eponymous play of 1904) and Lyness’s reduction of Ravel’s score (both created specially for this production) so the original orchestral material can be covered by just four players.
-Slimmed-down this version may be, but its resourcefulness – with piano, bassoon, harp and violin doubling a multitude of percussion instruments – is a triumph of resizing.
-Furthermore, the cast of five professional singers all hold the ear and eye.
-In a modest touring venue such as Theatr Llwyn, where singers are virtually on top of the audience, acting is paramount, and these young unconducted performers seize our attention with clearly-defined characterisations (and diction) throughout the work’s fifty-five minutes.
+Much of this is the result of Studer’s racy English translation of Franc-Nohain’s original French libretto (adapted from his eponymous play of 1904) and Lyness’s reduction of Ravel’s score (both created especially for this production) so the original orchestral material can be covered by just four players.
+Slimmed-down this version maybe, but its resourcefulness – with piano, bassoon, harp and violin doubling a multitude of percussion instruments – is a triumph of resizing.
+Furthermore, the cast of five professional singers all holds the ear and eye.
+In a modest touring venue such as Theatr Llwyn, where singers are virtually on top of the audience, acting is paramount, and these young unconducted performers seize our attention with clearly defined characterisations (and diction) throughout the work’s fifty-five minutes.
 Clock-governed time simply dissolves in this captivating production.

 Studer’s ground-floor staging is both elegant and imaginative.
 Unwieldy clock cases, familiar from more lavish productions, are replaced by two giant, circular cogs (each big enough to enclose Gonzalve and Don Inigo Gomez) set between an upright column of more intricate clock workings.
 Gold against black is visually striking, as is the erotic imagery of the phallic design which frames a constant reminder of the work’s sexual intrigue.
 Studer’s compact and unfussy scheme, brilliantly adaptable for small stages, comes with a gratifying absence of directorial interference and unnecessary signage.
 This unfettered production, in contemporary but Spanish-tinted costumes, therefore allows the performers to work their own magic.